 We believe that you and your carers have an absolute right to confidentiality in all contact with us.
 Any information that you, or someone acting on your behalf, choose to share with us will be considered confidential, unless there is a risk of harm to a vulnerable adult or child.

 Health and Safety

-Under Health and Safety law, we are responsible for the safety of our staff and volunteers when they are engaged in the Charity's work.
-You can help by making sure that when they visit you, they are able to access your home safely and you don't ask them to do anything which puts you or them at risk.
-If you are a smoker, we kindly ask you not to smoke during the time you spend with your befriender or Co-ordinator, and for at least an hour before the visit.
+Under Health and Safety laws, we are responsible for the safety of our staff and volunteers when they are engaged in the Charity's work.
+You can help by making sure that, when they visit you, they are able to access your home safely and you don't ask them to do anything which puts you or them at risk.
+If you are a smoker, we kindly ask you not to smoke during the time you spend with your befriender or co-ordinator, and for at least an hour before the visit.
 Please accept our thanks and appreciation for your co-operation.